THD-AI-2023/AIN-B-3-Assistant-Systems/README.md

     ```bash
     docker-compose up --build
     ```
-    This command builds the Docker images and starts all services as defined in `docker-compose.yml`.
+    This command builds the Docker images, trains the Rasa model, and starts all services as defined in `docker-compose.yml`.

 3. **Access the Streamlit Application:**
     Open your browser and navigate to [http://localhost:8501](http://localhost:8501) to access the interactive web interface.